- GUI Calendar clients

 CardDAV server, but in practice I have had glitches and failures

-iCloud setup for non-apple clients requires a few steps:
+iCloud setup for non-apple clients is easy, or requires a few steps, depending on the client.

 Apple Calendar Server